-On page 1 of your book, introduce the two animals you chose.
-Next, write about the first animal and describe where it lives.
+On page 1 of your book, write about the first animal and describe where it lives.
 Draw a picture of the animal in the place in Cuba where it lives.
 Label the animal and the scene around it.

 On page 2 of your book, write about the second animal you chose and describe where it lives.
 Draw a picture of the animal in the place in Cuba where it lives.
 Label the animal and the scene around it.